%20(7%20x%202%20in).png)

 Auditors:

 Please submit a short intention paragraph on why you want to attend, what you wish to gain or learn?
-Auditors will be allowed to observe all lectures and rehearsal sessions on Sunday, Monday and Tuesday.
-Wednesday's culminating performance is charged separately.
+Auditors will be allowed to observe all lectures and rehearsal sessions.

 Do you offer Scholarships?

-Yes...a limited number of partial scholarships are available.
+Yes...a limited number of partial and full tuition scholarships are available to full-time participants.

 What should I expect a day at Percussion on the Rock/POTR to be like?